emberjs/ember-inspector/README.md

 - Release a new version (See "Minor and major versions") if there are unreleased commits in `master`.
 Skip this step if there are not new commits after the last release.
 - Makes sure you have a `config/secrets.json` file with the correct AWS credentials to push to S3.
 You can use `config/secrets.json.sample` as a starting point.
-- Create a new branch (from `stable`) named after the Ember version range that will be supported by this branch.
+- Create a new branch (from `master`) named after the Ember version range that will be supported by this branch.
 The min version in the range is the first element in the `emberVersionsSupported` array in `package.json`.
 The max version in the range is the first version that will *not* be supported.
 For example, a branch named `ember-0.0.0-2.7.0` means it supports Ember 0.0.0 -> 2.6.0, and a branch named `ember-2.7.0-3.4.0` means it supports Ember 2.7.0 -> Ember 3.3.2.
 - Update `package.json`'s `emberVersionsSupported`: add a second element that indicates the minimum Ember version the `master` branch *will not* support.
 - Commit the branch.
 - Run `yarn lock-version`.
 This will build, and compress the panes.